-The control system of compliance with the obligations and requirements for radiation protection assurance laid down in the legal acts and the meeting of conditions and obligations laid down in the authorization for the activity leading to exposure is especially provided by a system of targeted in situ inspections, but a very effective tool and information source is also a complex system of reports, information and announcements on nuclear installation situation, employees exposure, on extraordinary events and on radioactive waste management, which the operator shall provide continuously in writing or in electronic format to the regulatory authority within the set dates.
+The control system of compliance with the obligations and requirements for radiation protection assurance laid down by acts and compliance with conditions and obligations laid down in the authorization for the activity leading to exposure is especially provided by a system of targeted in situ inspections.
+Very effective tool and information source is also the complex system of reports, information and announcements on nuclear installation situation, on employees exposure, on extraordinary events and on radioactive waste management, which the operator shall provide continuously in writing or in electronic form to the regulatory authority within the time limits laid down in the authorization.